 Pathway to Remediation Success: A Next-Generation Approach to Complex Contaminated Sites

 In this webinar we are pleased to have as special guest speakers John Hesemann, Remediation Technical Practice Leader, and Rick Cramer, Environmental Sequence Stratigraphy Practice Leader of Burns & McDonnell.
-Their presentation will discuss the next generation approach to tackling remediation of complex contaminated sites.
-They will be joined by Craig Sandefur, Vice President of Technical Services at REGENESIS, who will discuss Design Verification Testing (DVT) activities to improve performance results and reduce project costs at contaminated sites.
+Their presentation discusses the next generation approach to tackling remediation of complex contaminated sites.
+They are joined by Craig Sandefur, Vice President of Technical Services at REGENESIS, who discusses Design Verification Testing (DVT) activities to improve performance results and reduce project costs at contaminated sites.

 Highlights of this free webinar:

 - Learn how a focus on Remediation Geology defines the “static” subsurface framework that is the primary control on subsurface fluid dynamics.

 - And how this, combined with improved understanding of subsurface processes, results in a Process-Based CSM that informs all stages of the remediation life cycle.

 - Case studies presented will show how this approach applies to all complex sites, regardless of location, contaminant, and subsurface conditions.